-Manifestations of acute overdosage with phentermine include restlessness, tremor, hyperreflexia, rapid respiration, confusion, assaultiveness, hallucinations, panic states.
+Manifestations of acute overdosage include restlessness, tremor, hyperreflexia, rapid respiration, confusion, assaultiveness, hallucinations, and panic states.
 Fatigue and depression usually follow the central stimulation.
-Cardiovascular effects include arrhythmia, hypertension or hypotension, and circulatory collapse.
+Cardiovascular effects include tachycardia, arrhythmia, hypertension or hypotension, and circulatory collapse.
 Gastrointestinal symptoms include nausea, vomiting, diarrhea and abdominal cramps.
-Fatal poisoning usually terminates in convulsions and coma.
+Overdosage of pharmacologically similar compounds has resulted in fatal poisoning and usually terminates in convulsions and coma.

-Management of acute phentermine intoxication is largely symptomatic and includes lavage and sedation with a barbiturate.
+Management of acute phentermine hydrochloride intoxication is largely symptomatic and includes lavage and sedation with a barbiturate.
 Experience with hemodialysis or peritoneal dialysis is inadequate to permit recommendations in this regard.
 Acidification of the urine increases phentermine excretion.
-Intravenous phentolamine (Regitine®, CIBA) has been suggested for possible acute, severe hypertension, if this complicates phentermine overdosage.
+Intravenous phentolamine (Regitine , CIBA) has been suggested on pharmacologic grounds for possible acute, severe hypertension, if this complicates overdosage.

 Additional Adipex-P Information